Poseidonn77/krap/readme.md

 ./`filename`.zsh

-Apple PKI CRL import Scrips
+Apple PKI CRL import Scripts

 My aim is to kick the bad actors where it hurts